Having a leaky bladder is no fun; neither is talking about it. But, per Johns Hopkins Medicine

 There is a dearth of clinical science on the use of natural supplements to treat incontinence, but the following supplements have been long used and shown some success in remedying urinary function:

-Gosha-jinki-kan is a traditional Japanese herb, or, actually, a combination of herbs, that has been mentioned favorably in the same study in Reviews in Urology.
-Myconfidentlife.com mentions another study that discusses Gosha as useful in balancing one’s sympathetic and parasympathetic nervous systems, which govern muscular impulses.
-It has been one of the “most studied” herb combinations in overcoming an overactive bladder.
+.
+Myconfidentlife.com mentions another study that discusses Gosha as useful in balancing one's sympathetic and parasympathetic nervous systems, which govern muscular impulses.
+It has been one of the most studied herb combinations in overcoming an overactive bladder.